-DevOpsDays Boston 2017 will take place on Monday, September 18th and Tuesday, September 19th at the Cyclorama at the Boston Center for the Arts , a unique venue on the National Register of Historic Places.
+DevOpsDays Boston 2018 will take place on Monday, September 24th and Tuesday, September 25th at the Cyclorama at the Boston Center for the Arts, a unique venue on the National Register of Historic Places.
 We hope that you’ll join us for another year of the conference that brings development and operations together.

-DevOpsDays Boston 2017 is currently accepting session, tutorial, and lightning talk proposals from interested speakers.
+DevOpsDays Boston 2018 is currently accepting long session, short session, and tutorial/workshop talk proposals from interested speakers.
 Our programming is focused on three goals:

 We’re eager to provide a platform to our speakers, so if devops hasn’t included people like you in the past, tell us about it in your proposal.
 We want to make a space for the perspectives of people that are underrepresented in or excluded from technology: people of color, women, LGBTQ people, people with disabilities, students, veterans, and many more.
 In the more specific context of this event, we want to hear about devops from a wide set of roles: QA testers, security teams, DBAs, network administrators, compliance experts, UX designers, government employees, scientists, and other technologists who face unique challenges.